The Angry Birds Movie 2: Plot

-Upon arrival, Mighty Eagle reveals that Zeta was once his fiancée, but he abandoned her out of cowardice.
+Upon arrival, Mighty Eagle confesses that Zeta was once his fiancée, but he abandoned her out of cowardice.
 Upon arriving, Red decides to infiltrate the weapon alone, though Silver follows him.
-The pair sneak into the cannon's entrance but are quickly captured.
+Red and Silver sneak into the cannon's entrance but are quickly captured by security.
 Zeta reveals her plan to bombard the islands with lava-filled ice balls to force evacuation.
 Regretting his decisions, Red admits to Silver that his actions were driven by his fear of losing popularity.
-Silver comforts him, and together they escape.
+Silver comforts him, and together they escape through Silver's ingenuity.

-Elsewhere, the rest of the team disguises themselves as an eagle to infiltrate the base and obtain a keycard.
-They reunite with Red and Silver, who devise a plan to destroy the cannon as it begins to charge.
+Elsewhere, Chuck, Bomb, and the three pigs disguise themselves as an eagle to infiltrate the base and obtain a keycard.
+They reunite with Red and Silver, the latter of whom devises a plan to destroy the cannon as it begins to charge.
 Red and Silver encase themselves in an ice ball and attempt to destroy the weapon from within, but their plan fails.
 As Zeta prepares to fire the cannon, Mighty Eagle confronts her and apologizes for abandoning her.
-Zeta dismisses him, revealing that her assistant, Debbie, is actually their daughter.
+Zeta dismisses Mighty Eagle, revealing that her assistant, Debbie, is actually their daughter.
 While Zeta is distracted, Chuck ties the weapon using Silver's latest invention, a type of string with enhanced durability, which slows the launched lava balls.
-When the string begins to break, the hatchlings, who have recovered their eggs, arrive and help hold the line.
+When the string begins to break, the hatchlings and three piglets who helped them recover the eggs arrive and help hold the line.
 The lava balls are pulled back into the cannon, causing it to explode and destroy the base.
-Everyone escapes, and Mighty Eagle saves Debbie from falling debris, redeeming himself in Zeta's eyes.
+Everyone escapes and Mighty Eagle saves Debbie from falling debris, redeeming himself to Zeta and Debbie.

 Afterwards, Mighty Eagle and Zeta marry on Bird Island as the truce continues.
 Red credits the team—especially Silver—for saving the islands, earning more admiration from islanders.
-Red and Silver begin a relationship to Chuck's mild annoyance.
+Red and Silver begin a relationship to Chuck's defensiveness.
 Meanwhile, the hatchlings discover they mistakenly rescued a boa constrictor's eggs instead of Zoe's sisters.
-The hatchlings and the snake exchange their babies before Zoe's sisters drift away out to sea.
+The hatchlings and the snake exchange their babies before Zoe's sisters drift away out to sea again.